 Keeping It Local

 We look to local Colorado farmers and ranchers for eggs, dairy, and produce as well as beef, bison, lamb, fish and wild game.
-It honors our roots as supporters of local agriculture, it lessens the environmental impact of shipping long distances, and we believe eating food in the place where it is grown tastes miles better than anywhere else.
-Local purveyors include Jodar Farms, Croft Family Farm, Happy Lucky Tea House, Morning Fresh Dairy Farm, MouCo Cheese Company, Old Town Spice Shop, Trifecta Natural Pork, Vitality Greens, Bindle Coffee, Swallowtail Foods, Teakoe & Company, Hazel Dell Mushrooms and more.
+It honors our roots as supporters of local agriculture, it lessens the environmental impact of shipping long distances, and we believe eating food in the place where it is grown tastes miles better.
+Local purveyors include Jodar Farms, Croft Family Farm, Happy Lucky’s Tea House, Morning Fresh Dairy Farm, MouCo Cheese Company, Old Town Spice Shop, Trifecta Natural Pork, Vitality Greens, Bindle Coffee, Swallowtail Foods, Teakoe, Hazel Dell Mushrooms and more.

 We harvest fruit, veggies, herbs and flowers for The Cache and Café at Ginger and Baker’s Farm, located just up the road from our building.
 In turn, food scraps and eggshells from The Cache, Café and Teaching Kitchen food prep and coffee grounds from the Market are bagged up in compostable bags and returned to the farm as compost to help fertilize next season’s crops.

 Reuse and Recycle